Code-4-Community/learning-resources/docs/jumpstart/week-3.md

 }
 ```

 An anonymous function drops the `function` keyword and the function name.
-Instead, we just define the argument list between two parenthasis and use an arrow pointing to the function `=>`.
+Instead, we just define the argument list between two parenthasis and use an arrow (`=>`) pointing to the function block.

 If our function doesn't have any arguments we just use empty parentheses: `() => { ... }`

-We can shorten this syntax even further if we don't have any intermediate steps to preform.
-We drop the `{}` and point directly to a code statement and the anonymous function will return that statement as if you had specified it with a `return` statement.
+We can shorten this syntax even further if we don't have any intermediate steps to preform before returning a value.
+If we drop the `{}` and point directly to a code statement, and the anonymous function will return that statement as if you had specified it with a `return` keyword.

 ```js
 // These syntaxes are all equivielent!